Welcome to the Park Lane Surgery page

 Our data protection and confidentiality policy means we can only give results to the patient themselves without prior permission.

-Blood Tests: If your GP has asked you to have a blood test, please call 01625 264095 to book an appointment or use our drop in facility on the first floor of Waters Green Medical Centre the following times:
+Blood Tests: If your GP has asked you to have a blood test, please call 01625 264095 to book an appointment on the first floor of Waters Green Medical Centre the following times:

 Booked tests: Monday – Friday, 8am – 3.30pm